joviano-dias/team-links/README.md

 applications:
 - name: Facebook [Name of the application]
   team: Facebook-ReEngineer [optional]
-  slack: facebook-engineering [Slack channel for the application]
+  slack: facebook-engineering [optional, slack channel for the application]
   environments:
     googol-staging: [Can be anything]
       url: http://www.example.org/google-staging [required]